cai525/Transformer4SED/readme.md

 ## recipes

 ### [DASM (MM 2025)](./docs/DASM/readme.md)
 Traditional sound event detection algorithms can only recognize pre-defined audio events from the training set and are incapable of detecting unseen categories, which greatly limits their applicability in real-world scenarios.
-In this work, we propose a model named "Detect Any Sound", an open-vocabulary sound event detection system that enables the detection of arbitrary sound events guided by multi-modal queries such as text or audio.
+In this work, we propose a model named **"Detect Any Sound"**, an open-vocabulary sound event detection system that enables the detection of arbitrary sound events guided by multi-modal queries including text or audio.
 Experimental results demonstrate that the proposed method not only exhibits strong open-vocabulary detection capabilities but also retains the fine-grained detection performance of closed-set models.

 <div align="center"><img src="./docs/demo_page/DASM/data/main.png" width=60%></div>